 "Eve Wood's haunted and haunting ventriloquisms of sixteenth-century women remind me of John Berryman's hallucinatory Mistress Bradstreet.
 Like Berryman, Wood shows us what might be made of history if poets had their way. --Michael Collier

-"Wood's use of returning and startling imagery pulls us into the haunting and heartless atmosphere into which each [of Henry XIII's wives] was thrown by marriage. [...]
+"Wood's use of returning and startling imagery pulls us into the haunting and heartless atmosphere into which each [of Henry VIII's wives] was thrown by marriage. [...]
 Equally remarkable ar the poet's divinings into these women's relationships with God and nature." --Kate Knapp Johnson

 "Gorgeous and chilling." --Gail Willumsen